ADPsmackskeys/stock-market-predictive-analysis/README.md

 ## Overview

 Moneycontrol publishes financial news articles, including "Stocks to Watch", in monthly sitemaps.
-This tool downloads those sitemaps and extracts URLs containing the keyword `"stocks-to-watch-today"` for further processing or analysis.
+This tool downloads those sitemaps and extracts URLs containing the keyword `"stocks-to-watch-today"` for further processing or analysis which is used in this.

 ## Features